xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

    4. Go to **Licenses** screen view.
 Scroll down to the **Registered Machines** area.
 Remove at least one machine ID.
    5. Reactivate the license for the change to take effect.

-> More information on this exception can be found [here](https://support.katalon.com/hc/en-us/articles/900004333706-Why-Machine-Quota-Exceeded-message-and-How-to-resolve-it-).
+> More information on this exception can be found at our support center: [Why "Machine Quota Exceeded" message and How to resolve it.](https://support.katalon.com/hc/en-us/articles/900004333706-Why-Machine-Quota-Exceeded-message-and-How-to-resolve-it-).

 </details>